flutter-form-builder-ecosystem/form_builder_validators/README-updated.md

 ## Validators

-This package comes with several most common `FormFieldValidator`s such as required, numeric, mail, URL, min, max, minLength, maxLength, minWordsCount, maxWordsCount, IP, credit card, etc., with default `errorText` messages.
+This package comes with several most common `FormFieldValidator`s such as required, numeric, email, URL, min, max, minLength, maxLength, minWordsCount, maxWordsCount, IP, credit card, etc., with default `errorText` messages.

 ### Bool validators

-- `FormBuilderValidators.hasLowercaseChars()` - requires the field's to contain a specified number of lowercase characters.
-- `FormBuilderValidators.hasNumericChars()` - requires the field's to contain a specified number of numeric characters.
-- `FormBuilderValidators.hasSpecialChars()` - requires the field's to contain a specified number of special characters.
-- `FormBuilderValidators.hasUppercaseChars()` - requires the field's to contain a specified number of uppercase characters.
 - `FormBuilderValidators.isFalse()` - requires the field's to be false.
 - `FormBuilderValidators.isTrue()` - requires the field's to be true.